 The LED (Light Emitting Diode) display appeared commercially in the late 1960s.
 American Calculator Corp., of Dallas, announced the first use of LED displays in a calculator in late 1970.
 "Electronics" journal stated that it "employs eight Monsanto gallium arsenide phosphide light emmitting diodes in its display".
 However, in April 1971 it was announced that the company had gone bankrupt, so it may never have sold any commercially.
 The first calculator with LED display to be successfully marketed was the small Busicom LE-120 "Handy" in early 1971.

 Being based on semiconductor materials, the LED display is very compatible with calculator integrated circuits and has a moderately low power consumption.

-The initial problems were high cost and small size.
+The initial problems were high cost and the small size of the characters.
 With large scale production the price rapidly reduced.
-The small size was alleviated by placing moulded plastic magnifying lenses in front, as can be seen below, however this gives a narrow viewing angle.
+The small character size was alleviated by placing moulded plastic magnifying lenses in front, as can be seen below, however this gives a narrow viewing angle.
 Due to the small size of LED displays they were very rarely used in desktop calculators of the 1970s.

 The LED eventually lost out to the Liquid Crystal Display (LCD, see below) which has a much lower power consumption (it is passive and does not emit light) and has a larger size at little extra cost.